UsmanQT/OakWilt/ReadMe.md

 - tensorflow == 2.16.1
 - opencv-python == 4.8.0.74
 - numpy == 1.24.3

- #### Step 3: After installing the dependencies, navigate to the backend directory, create a .env file in the backend directory:

-    cd backend

-    After creating .env file, add these lines in it:

-    FLASK_RUN_HOST=127.0.0.1
-    FLASK_RUN_PORT=5000
+- python-dotenv == 1.0.1

- #### Step 4: Running the Backend
+ #### Step 3: Running the Backend

 py main.py

 The backend will start, and the server will be running on `localhost:5000`.
 This will be the core API that the frontend interacts with for processing images and predictions.
+You can edit the configuration settings by editing the .env file.

 ### Frontend Setup (VueJS)